Analog Devices Inc. [ADI] stock Downgrade by Piper Sandler analyst, price target now $190

 Piper Sandler have made an estimate for Analog Devices Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 24, 2023.

-Analog Devices Inc. [ADI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.68.
-With this latest performance, ADI shares dropped by -0.91% in over the last four-week period, additionally sinking by -1.78% over the last 6 months – not to mention a rise of 21.19% in the past year of trading.
+Analog Devices Inc. [ADI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.05.
+With this latest performance, ADI shares dropped by -0.64% in over the last four-week period, additionally sinking by -6.54% over the last 6 months – not to mention a rise of 17.69% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Analog Devices Inc. [ADI] shares currently have an operating margin of +29.37 and a Gross Margin at +54.19.
 Analog Devices Inc.’s Net Margin is presently recorded at +22.88.